 The main exceptions relevant to many commercial scenarios were where:

 On 2 September, HMRC announced in Revenue & Customs Brief 12/2020 that it now interprets two EU cases to set a new general rule that UK VAT is payable on early contract termination and cancellation fees, and HMRC extends this to compensation payments.
 The EU cases are MEO (C‑295/17) and Vodafone Portugal (C‑43/19).

 The basic position, therefore, has been reversed.
 The presumption should now be that most compensation payments are VAT-able unless an exception applies.

-Exceptions will be hard to find in contractual disputes, given HMRC (at VATSC05910) anticipate them ‘only where there is no direct link between a payment and a supply of goods or services’.
+HMRC (at VATSC05910) anticipates exceptions ‘only where there is no direct link between a payment and a supply of goods or services’.

 Liquidated damages clauses exist as a result of events envisaged under the contract.
 So, in HMRC’s view, they form further consideration for what is provided under it, as just another integral part of the price which the customer committed to paying.

 Consequently, provided the compensation payment relates to a contract under which the payer had or will receive a VATable benefit in the first place, VAT will be payable.
 But a compensation payment relating to an exempt contract should presumably remain exempt from VAT.